southwick-associates/dashboard-sa-template/github_vignettes/dashboard-overview.md

 ## Analyst Expectations

-The data used to compile dashboards comes largely from state agency databases; the analysis task involves preparing these idiosyncratic data sources for dashboard production:
+The analyst role in the dashboard production focuses on processing hunting and fishing license data.
+The data comes from state agency databases; the analysis task involves preparing and standardizing these idiosyncratic data sources.
+The work expectations hinge upon capability in an R-based workflow:

   - Connect to a Southwick server, accessed using Windows built-in VPN and Remote Desktop functionality.